redhat-developer/developers.redhat.com/CONTRIBUTING.md

 1. Raise a [JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa)

+### How to Request a New Image to be Added to the Events Page Slider
+1. [Create a JIRA issue](https://issues.jboss.org/secure/RHD/CreateIssue!default.jspa) for the change request, specifying the images’ URLs
+  1. Images must be uploaded to filemgmt.jboss.org:/static_htdocs/_root/images/rhd/events
+  2. One image must be desktop size: 1175px × 250px
+  3. The second image must be mobile size: 480px × 500px
+2. Specify the URL that the image must link to

+Note: Please specify if the new slider image is supposed to replace one of the existing ones, or just to be added as an extra one.

+### How to Add a New Image to the Events Page Slider
+1. Create the two new PNG images: desktop size (1175px × 250px) and mobile size (480px × 500px)
+2. Upload the images to filemgmt.jboss.org:/static_htdocs/_root/images/rhd/events
+3. In GitHub, go (to the events template)[https://github.com/redhat-developer/developers.redhat.com/blob/master/events.html.slim] and edit the image links under the desired .slide

+        a(href="#{site.base_url}/events/msbuild/2016/")
+          img.mobile(src=“http://static.jboss.org/PATH-TO-IMAGE” alt="ADD IMAGE ALT TEXT HERE")
+          img.desktop(src=“http://static.jboss.org/PATH-TO-IMAGE” alt="ADD IMAGE ALT TEXT HERE")

+4. Raise a pull request for your change.

 ### How to add a Event Card Graphic
 In the event spreadsheet there are several event card graphics to choose from.
 This section describes how to add a new one.
 This process should be completed by the visual design team.